Engee documentation

 σεεε

 A and B are thermal ports corresponding to different bodies.
-Since the positive direction of the block is from port A to port B, the heat flux is positive if it flows from A to B.
+Since the positive direction of the block is from port A to port B, the heat flow is positive if it flows from A to B.

 Ports

-A is body A
+A — body A

-Heat port corresponding to body A.
+Thermal port corresponding to body A.

 B — body B